 A GRE Tutor's Review of Magoosh GRE Videos

-As of November 1, 2019, you can sign up for a one month plan for $129, or a six-month plan for $149.
+As of May 26th, 2020, you can sign up for a one month plan for $119.20, or a six-month plan for $143.20.

 Fun fact: Magoosh is literally always "on sale".
 Their prices haven't changed in several years - but they know that pretending the prices are a limited-time sale gives people an incentive to buy before fully researching their product.

-A general warning, here: third-party-written GRE questions, like Magoosh's, invariably don't play by the same rules the real GRE's will.
+Third-party-written GRE questions, like Magoosh's, invariably don't play by the same rules the real GRE's will.
 This can make you develop bad habits, introduce confusion, and in general, prepare inadequately for the real test.

 They may also drive you a little bit crazy!
 Magoosh verbal GRE questions can be extremely ambiguous (multiple answers may seem correct); Magoosh math GRE questions are often unrealistically time-consuming and calculation-heavy, and don't offer the logical reasoning opportunities that ETS GRE questions do.

-Magoosh has spent millions on marketing and advertising its products, and was one of the first companies to market with GRE videos.
+Magoosh has spent millions on marketing and advertising its products over the past 10 years, and was one of the first companies to market with GRE videos.
 This is one reason their brand name is so recognizable.

 4. The score guarantee.
-Magoosh GRE promises you'll improve your total score by 5 points if you buy their premium subscription.
+Magoosh promises you'll improve your total score by 5 points if you buy their premium subscription.
 But check out the fine print.
 You have to watch every single video (there are about 230) and do every single practice question (there are 1000+).
 And then you have to watch the video explanations for the questions you get wrong!
 That will take you more than 200 hours to do, and puts you in a bad position if you don't like Magoosh and don't have time to do all of that.